From Shopify Scripts to Shopify Functions. The Whys and Hows of Migration.

 Post-migration is mostly about maintenance.
 Maintenance entails getting documentation and processes in order – in accordance with the store’s new version.
 Make sure to update the technical documentation to reflect the new setup.
 If needed, provide extra training for your team.
 It will ensure everyone is on the same page and able to work with the new system.

 Finally, you can decommission old scripts.
 Once you are confident that everything works as intended, removing the old Shopify Scripts is safe.
 Run a final check to confirm no dependencies are left, nothing is broken, and the store operates correctly without the old code.
-With this step, the migration process is officially over.
+With this step, transitioning to Shopify Functions is officially over.

 To sum up

 Migrating from Shopify Scripts to Functions can seem daunting initially.
 However, with a detailed plan in place, it isn’t as complicated as one may suppose.
-Shopify intends to make any changes as painless for its users as possible.
+Shopify intends to make any changes as painless as possible for its users.
 This applies to both businesses and shoppers.
 Therefore, you can rest assured that the platform is focused on simplifying the technical aspects of this transition.

-The migration process itself is rather standard.
+The Shopify Scripts and Shopify Functions migration process itself is rather standard.
 Merchants analyze the dependencies, prepare a plan, and back up data, which makes it safe to migrate.
-Depending on the configuration, you may need custom development or simply connect alternative applications from the Shopify App Store — built on Functions instead of Scripts.
-Then, follow testing, deployment, and monitoring, finalizing the migration.
+Depending on the configuration, you may need custom development or simply connect alternative applications from the Shopify App Store – built on Functions instead of Scripts.
+Then follow testing, deployment, and monitoring to finalize the migration.

-If you have an in-house software development team, they can follow the steps above to ensure a smooth transition to the new solution.
+If you have in-house Shopify developers, they can follow the steps above to ensure a smooth transition to the new solution.
 If not, contact DigitalSuits, and we’ll migrate your shop with minimum disruption or trouble for your team.

 Frequently asked questions